mehdieidi/pubsub/README.md

 j, _ := json.Marshal(s)
 ```

 Clients should start listening before introducing themselves to the server.
-(In a separate goroutine)
+(In a separate goroutine).<br>
+The s.Listen() will populate the msg variable when received data.
 ```
+var msg message.Message
-go s.Listen()
+go s.Listen(&msg)
 ```

 Register with the server and subscribe for the defined topics: